 Paying tribute to the dearly departed is simply a part of life.
 We honor them with words and we pay our respects through our actions as we help to keep their memory alive.
 In music, we pay tribute to the dead through the medium that we know best...sound.
 Whether we use "requiem," "threnody," "ode," "elegy," or any other number of terms, we are always simply saying "tribute through music."
 Music seems to be an excellent way to say "thank you," or "we miss you," or any one of a million thoughts that come to mind.
 Jazz, specifically, has a rich history of immortalizing the people who have had an impact on this music in song.
 While Lester Young

 represent a significant slice of the jazz trumpet lineage, and their lives were snuffed out too earlywhether by disease, semi-natural causes or tragic accident.
 While the memory of all these men lives on through their music, Brown was also the recipient of one of the most enduring jazz tribute songs ever written.
-Benny Golson's "I Remember Clifford" has proven, over time, to be one of the most oft-covered and recognizable musical memorials that jazz has ever known.
-A virtual who's who of jazz artists, regardless of their instrument of choice, has performed it at one time or another.
+Benny Golson

-was one of the most popular groups in jazz at the time of Brown's passing in June of 1956.
+Brown, who exemplified clean living and hard work, was a shining light in the jazz world, and his groupco-led with drummer Max Roachwas one of the most popular groups in jazz at the time of Brown's passing in June of 1956.
 The automobile accident that killed Brown, pianist Richie Powell and Powell's wife Nancy (who was driving) caused shock and sadness throughout the music community.
 Trumpeter Art Farmer, in the studio at the time he heard the news, recalled that everybody tried to go on with the session but the news quickly eliminated that possibility and the session was over.
 Benny Golson, playing at the Apollo Theatre with Dizzy Gillespie at the time, has noted that everybody was in tears throughout their performance on the night that they heard about Brown's tragic passing.